thousandbrainsproject/tbp.monty/docs/how-monty-works/monty/conventions.md

 where atan2 is the [2-argument arctangent](https://en.wikipedia.org/wiki/Atan2).

+For more examples and descriptions, see the video [here](https://www.youtube.com/watch?v=lu1FS3au7kg).

 ## Example: Visualizing with Matplotlib

 ![Left: Monty's initial view of the mug during training.
 Center: The learned model without transforming into the right-forward-up axes convention used by matplotlib.
 Right: The learned model after performing the transformation.](../../figures/how-monty-works/matplotlib_example.png#width=400px)